-In the body of Christ no one members possess all gifts, but rather we need one another.
-Likewise no one Search Committee member will have all the desired characteristics but together in Christ we are whole.
+In the body of Christ, no single member possesses all gifts, but together in Christ we are whole.
 Here are some desirable characteristics:

-- Good organizational skills (essential for the chair!) - Team player - Person of prayer - Member in good standing (attending church, giver of record, etc.) - Willing to work for the good of the church and not partisanship - No hidden agendas
+- Person of prayer and deep personal faith in Jesus Christ - Active, involved member in good standing (attending church, giver of record, participates in ministry, etc.) - Team player, plays well with others - Willing to work for the good of the church and not partisanship - No hidden agendas - Good organizational skills (essential for the chair!)